Code Conventions for Java

 6.2 Initialization

-All variables, local and class, should be initialized where they are declared.
-FIXME--look into details related to static variables and static blocks (yohanan).
+All variables (local and class) should be initialized where they are declared.

 6.3 Placement